Welcome to Volume 9 of Executed to Suppress His Message.

 Therefore in Revelation 3:21, where Christians are offered the opportunity of sitting with Christ on His throne, the requirement is to overcome Satan, just as Jesus did.

-Back in Revelation 12:11, we saw how Christians overcame Satan by Christ’s sacrifice.
+Back in Revelation 12:11, we saw how Christians overcame the Devil by Christ’s sacrifice.
 And of course, we all know that Christ’s blood was shed to forgive our sins.

 But the forgiveness of sins also opens the door for the Holy Spirit to dwell within us.
 And this is most important when it comes to conquering Satan, because the Spirit imparts the ability to discern between true and false spiritual teaching.